catseye/SixtyPical/README.md

 *   you tried to write the address of something that was not a routine, to a jump vector

 and suchlike.
-It also provides some convenient operations and abstractions based on common machine-language programming idioms, such as
+It also provides some convenient operations based on machine-language programming idioms, such as

 *   copying values from one register to another (via a third register when there are no underlying instructions that directly support it); this